-- For SONI Providing Units performancemonitoring@soni.ltd.uk - For EirGrid Providing Units performancemonitor@eirgrid.com communicate such final determination to the Service Provider and the outcome will be implemented D+ 5 following the communication.
-Note there will be no resettlement of previous months regardless of when the final TSO determination has been reached.
+- For SONI Providing Units performancemonitoring@soni.ltd.uk - For EirGrid Providing Units performancemonitor@eirgrid.com

 The TSO will endeavour to resolve all queries following deadline (D+20) each month.
 However, the timeline for challenge resolution depends on the nature of the query.